RayBB/openlibrary-docs/Production-Service-Architecture.md

 ## UPDATES
 - 2019: `ol-mem[0-2]` trusty VMs have been reprovisioned as `ol-mem[3-5]` following the [Provisioning Guide](https://github.com/internetarchive/openlibrary/wiki/Provisioning-Guide)
 - Dec.
-2020: Migration to Docker-based deployments based on docker-compose
+2020: Migration to Docker-based deployments based on docker compose
 - Jan.
 2021: Upgrade to Infogami master and drop `docker-compose.infogami-local.yml`
 - Oct./Nov.
 2021: Decomission ol-mem{3,4,5} on Ubuntu Xenial in favor of ol-mem{0,1,2} on Ubuntu Focal